Keep the fight for Civil Rights going

-Carol German pictured above is a former Long Island Housing Services client.
+Carol Germann pictured above is a former Long Island Housing Services client.
 These are her words:

 "I personally know how critical the services provided by Long Island Housing Services (LIHS) are.
 My husband, Robert, neighbor Esther (though both since deceased) and I—all chronically disabled and mobility impaired — faced daily horrific obstacles in getting into our housing units or accessing mail at our senior condo community.
 We contacted LIHS seeking their intervention.
 Thanks to their amazing advocacy and enforcement services, we were able to fully access and enjoy our housing."